Mitchel O ‘Grady

-O ‘Grady was deeply involved with the Organization plus he supported Charles Stuart Parnell.
+O ‘Grady was deeply involved with the organization.
+He supported Charles Stuart Parnell.

 O ‘Grady married Winnifred Brennan from Lisnolan on 4th February 1912 at St. Cronan’s Church in Balla.

-Mitchel O ‘Grady died at the County Home in Castlebar on 1st May 1934, he was interred in Balla Cemetery.
+Mitchel O ‘Grady demise occurred at the County Home in Castlebar on 1st May 1934, he was interred in Balla cemetery.
 His wife’s demise occurred on 29th November 1946.